workingDog/kmlToGeojson/README.md

 and its companion library [scalaxal](https://github.com/workingDog/scalaxal), and on the scala [play-geojson library](https://github.com/jroper/play-geojson).

-For convenience, these libraries are included here in the lib directory.
+For convenience, some of these libraries are included here in the lib directory.

 ## Packaging